Your Mix-and-Match Upper Body Workout

 What It Does: Targets and strengthens your triceps

 How to Do It: Sitting on a mat or rug, hold a dumbbell in your right hand and roll onto your back.
 With your knees bent and feet flat on the floor, extend your right arm straight above your chest.
 Use your left hand as light support for your right triceps, keeping the upper part of your arm vertical.
 Lower your right hand back by your right ear and then raise it back up, straightening your elbow.
 Repeat for 15 times and switch sides; complete two sets for each arm.

 Use a lighter weight if you’re having trouble completing a few reps.

-Be careful not to… move your upper arm.
-Keeping it vertical throughout the entire exercise ensures that you’re targeting your triceps.
+Be Careful Not To: move your upper arm.
+Keep it vertical throughout the entire exercise to ensure you’re targeting the triceps.